-Sustainable House Day 2021 will expand on the success of our virtual 2020 event, with a month of in-depth webinars with experts and homeowners and interactive house tours available on our website, culminating in a day of panels with homeowners streamed live on 17 October, alongside local in-person events led by our Community Partners.
+Sustainable House Day 2022 will expand on the success of our hybrid 2021 event, with a month of in-depth webinars with experts and homeowners and interactive house tours available on our website, culminating in a day of panels with homeowners streamed live on 17 October, alongside local in-person events led by our Community Partners.

 Households generate at least one fifth of Australia’s total greenhouse gas emissions.
 The products, technologies and knowledge to make our homes and personal transport greener already exist, so reducing the carbon emissions from Australian households is a key opportunity to reaching our goal of achieving a net-zero emissions world.

 Reducing the carbon intensity of our houses also has the extra benefits of saving residents’ money and creating homes that are healthier and more comfortable to live in.